Rashi: Commentary on the Tanakh

 Rashi's commentary on the Tanakh—and especially his commentary on the Chumash—is the essential companion for any study of the Bible among Orthodox Jews.
 Drawing on the breadth of Midrashic, Talmudic and Aggadic literature (including literature that is no longer extant), as well as his knowledge of Hebrew grammar and halakhah, Rashi clarifies the "simple" meaning of the text so that a bright child of five could understand it.
 At the same time, his commentary forms the foundation for some of the most profound legal analysis and mystical discourses that came after it.
 Scholars debate why Rashi chose a particular Midrash to illustrate a point, or why he used certain words and phrases and not others.
 Shneur Zalman of Liadi wrote that "Rashi's commentary on Torah is the 'wine of Torah'.
 It opens the heart and uncovers one's essential love and fear of G-d."
+There are hints to mystical sources within Rashi's commentary, particularly within his comments on the Creation account.

 Scholars believe that Rashi's commentary on the Torah grew out of the lectures he gave to his students in his yeshiva, and evolved with the questions and answers they raised on it.
 Rashi completed this commentary only in the last years of his life.
 It was immediately accepted as authoritative by all Jewish communities, Ashkenazi and Sephardi alike.

 The first dated Hebrew printed book was Rashi's commentary on the Chumash, printed by Abraham ben Garton in Reggio di Calabria, Italy, 18 February 1475.
 (This version did not include the text of the Chumash itself.)